 Staff Contact: Meleah Follen, meleah@healthycommunityinitiative.org

-Partners: Law Enforcement, Health Care, Behavioral Health, Emergency Response, Corrections, Human Services, Youth Services, Pharmacy
+Partners: Law Enforcement, Health Care, Behavioral Health, Emergency Response, Corrections, Human Services, Youth Services, Judicial

 Staff contact: rccmhc@healthycommunityinitiative.org

-The purpose of an OFR is to effectively identify system gaps and innovative community-specific overdose prevention and intervention strategies.
+The purpose of an Overdose Fatality Review (OFR) is to effectively identify system gaps and innovative community-specific overdose prevention and intervention strategies.
 In practice, OFRs involve a series of confidential individual death reviews by a multidisciplinary team.
+This group meets quarterly.

 Prevention Partnerships for Healthy Youth (PPHY) is an action team of the Rice County Chemical and Mental Health Coalition who work to empower youth and families of color to drive, inspire, and own community efforts to prevent and reduce substance use.
 This partnership is a made possible by a grant from the Minnesota Department of Human Services.
 Learn more here.